 - The settings in the Target pane specify the resource and metric to be monitored.
-Click the text box to enable a menu, and then select the resource Cloud Composer Environment or Cloud Composer Workflow.
+In the Find resource type and metric field, select the resource Cloud Composer Environment or Cloud Composer Workflow.
 Next, select a metric from the metrics list.

 - The settings in the Configuration pane of the alerting policy determine when the alert is triggered.
 Most fields in this pane are populated with default values.
 For more information about the fields in the pane, see Configuration in the Alerting policies documentation.

 - To advance to the notifications section, click Next.

 - Optional: To add notifications to your alerting policy, click

 Notification channels.
 In the dialog, select one or more notification

 channels from the menu, and then click OK.